Northrop JB-1 Bat

-A prospective engine, the General Electric B-1, emerged – a result of a unrelated project to convert a B-31 turbosupercharger into a small turbojet.
+A prospective engine, the General Electric B-1, emerged – a result of an unrelated project to convert a B-31 turbosupercharger into a small turbojet.
 The chief designer was GE testing manager Gene Stoeckly.
 (Because his parents were foreign nationals, Stoeckly had been prohibited from working on a parallel, secret project to adapt the British Power Jets W.1 engine for American production as the GE 1-A, which was developed into the I-16.)
 After a potential customer in the form of Northrop expressed a desire for a small turbojet, development was handed off to Russ Hall and Marty Hemsworth who managed to turn the bootstrap project into ostensibly flight worthy hardware.

 The JB-1A, equipped with two GE B-1 engines, was ready for testing in early December 1944 at Range 64, Sana Rosa Island, Florida.
 On 7 December 1944, it was launched and promptly stalled and crashed.
 The stall was attributed to an improper elevon setting compounded by a failure of one of the GE B-1 turbojets.
 The Army Air Forces Report on the failure stated "Flight failure was primarily attributted to improper setting of the bombs control surfaces prior to launching, but damage to the right turbo-jet engine approximately 30 seconds before take-off would not have permitted successful flight."
 The Northrop JB-1 suffered from numerous production and structural complexities as well as being overweight.
 The problem of persistent turbine failures coupled with the J-1s low thrust had already caused Northrop to seek another powerplant, the Ford pulse jet as used on the JB-2.
 That change coupled with the need to reduce the cost of manufacturing the JB-1A led to the development of the JB-10.